smenjas/educational-content/computers.md

 and Siri are the most popular.

 Alexa and the Google Assistant record what they hear, and use those recordings to target advertising to you.
-Siri does not.
+Siri does not share information with advertisers.

 ### Embedded Computers
 Embedded computers are all over the place: in your car, fridge, stove, toaster,